|Semester 2 Credit Value:||20|

 4. To critically evaluate the assumptions underpinning these perspectives by reference to empirical examples.

 This module aims to consider two broad questions: (1) what does it mean to say that a system of government is democratic? and (2) why do most democratic states feel the need to constrain democracy by means of a written constitution?
-It will approach these two questions through an analysis of some of the most important issues in contemporary political theory, including the doctrine of the separation of powers, the scope of distributive justice, the demands for recognition made by minority groups, and the challenges of balancing individual and group rights, ethnicity and nationalism, citizenship and cosmopolitanism.
+It will approach these two questions through an analysis of some of the most important issues in contemporary political theory, including the issues of which model of democracy is best, of how the relationship between democracy and majority rule needs to be understood, of how individual and group rights should be balanced, of which institutions are best for ethnically or nationally divided societies, and of the prospects for democracy at the global scale.

 This 20 credit module will involve 11 two-hour lectures, supplemented by 10 one-hour seminars.
 Once formal lectures have finished, the module leader will hold module-specific office hours in his office during the same time-slots.